List of NFL games played outside the United States: China Bowl

-In March 2019, NFL was reportedly discuss at owners meetings whether it will play a game in China in 2020 season.
-San Francisco 49ers and Los Angeles Rams were among the teams interested due to situating West Coast for less travel.
-It would take place prior to the start of the regular season for the rest of the league in order to make up for the intense travel and time difference.
+In March 2019, the NFL reportedly discussed at the owners' meetings whether it will play a game in China in the 2020 season.
+The San Francisco 49ers and Los Angeles Rams were among the teams interested, due to their West Coast locations allowing for shorter travel.
+It would have taken place prior to the start of the regular season for the rest of the league in order to make up for the intense travel and time difference.
 Suitable venue and air quality were other concerns.

 Fútbol Americano

-On October 2, 2005, the Arizona Cardinals defeated the San Francisco 49ers by a score of 31–14 at Estadio Azteca in Mexico City, under the name NFL Fútbol Americano.
+On October 2, 2005, the Arizona Cardinals defeated the San Francisco 49ers by a score of 31–14 at Estadio Azteca in Mexico City, Mexico, under the name Fútbol Americano.
 It was the first regular season NFL game held outside the United States.
 The game drew the NFL's highest game attendance at the time with 103,467 spectators.

 NFL International Series

 Beginning with the 2007 season, the National Football League has hosted regular season American football games outside the United States every year in a series known as the International Series.
-Wembley Stadium, in London, United Kingdom, was the first location to host the series, staging at least one game every year since the series began.
+Wembley Stadium, in London, United Kingdom, was the first location to host the series, staging at least one game every year since the series began, except 2020 and 2021.

-In October 2015 the league announced that a resolution had been passed approving continuing the International Series until 2025, and expanding it to include games in international cities outside the United Kingdom.
-The NFL has an agreement to play at least two games per year at Wembley until 2020, with the Jacksonville Jaguars relocating a home game there annually throughout the agreement.
-In addition, three to five games are scheduled to take place at England rugby's Twickenham Stadium between 2016 and 2018, while at least two games per year are planned to be played at the new stadium at Northumberland Development Project between 2018 and 2027 as part of an agreement with Tottenham Hotspur.
+In October 2015, the league announced that a resolution had been passed approving continuing the International Series until 2025, expanding it to include games in international cities outside the United Kingdom.
+The NFL had an agreement to play at least two games per year at Wembley until 2020, with the Jacksonville Jaguars relocating a home game there annually throughout the agreement.
+In addition, three to five games were scheduled to take place at England national rugby union's Twickenham Stadium between 2016 and 2018, while at least two games per year were planned to be played at Tottenham Hotspur Stadium between 2018 and 2027 as part of an agreement with Tottenham Hotspur.

 Additional markets under consideration included Mexico, Germany and Canada.
 On February 5, 2016, it was announced that the Oakland Raiders would host the Houston Texans on November 21, 2016, at Estadio Azteca in Mexico City, Mexico.
-On November 19, 2017, the Estadio Azteca hosted a regular season Sunday afternoon game between the New England Patriots and the Oakland Raiders.
+On November 19, 2017, Estadio Azteca hosted a regular season Sunday afternoon game between the New England Patriots and the Raiders.
 On November 19, 2018, the Los Angeles Rams were the designated home team against the Kansas City Chiefs in Mexico, however the field conditions at Estadio Azteca did not meet NFL regulations so the game was moved to Los Angeles.